top of page

 Now it is completely different.

 You turn on March Madness or NCAA hockey, and you see Canadians everywhere.
+That shift is real.

 More athletes are learning about eligibility earlier.
 More families are taking the process seriously.
-More players are putting themselves in position to get recruited.
+More players are putting themselves in positions to get recruited.
+That is exactly why we built Collegiate Goals.

 How to Become One of These Athletes

 If your goal is to compete at the NCAA Division I level, you need to take control early.
+Start with:

-1. Understanding NCAA eligibility requirements
+1. Understanding NCAA eligibility requirements.

-2. Tracking your core courses and GPA
+2. Tracking your core courses and GPA.

-3. Building a strong recruiting profile
+3. Building a strong recruiting profile.

-4. Reaching out to coaches with purpose
+4. Reaching out to coaches with purpose.

-5. Targeting the right schools for your level
+5. Targeting the right schools for your level.

 If you are serious about playing NCAA Division I, the first step is knowing if you are eligible.
+Use the tools below to get started:

 FAQ: Canadians in NCAA Championships